scarlettkuro/diploma_of_hope/README.txt

 Automata types: Regular (Plain), Block

 --Regular (Plain): with N inputs to one output
+-- -- Support of Elementary CA
 --Block: with input and output to some group of elements

 Strategies: Straight
---Straight:data passes 10 times throw the automata
+--Straight: data passes 10 times throw the automata

 Strategies use some concrete CA to perform transformations.
 I support such CA now: